-1. In the Indicators panel, Events List, or the Nodal Graph, hover over the underlined entity that you would like to add to a Context Hub list.
+1. In the Indicators panel, Events List, or the Nodal Graph, left or right-click the underlined entity that you would like to add to a Context Hub list.

 A context tooltip appears showing the available actions.

 2. In the ACTIONS section of the tooltip, click Add/Remove from List.
 The Add/Remove from List dialog shows the available lists.